Video Series: Is this Trash or Recycling?

 The Brown Station Road Sanitary Landfill (BSRSL) at 11611 White House Road in Upper Marlboro is open to the public Monday - Saturday between the hours of 8 am - 3:30 pm and closed on Sundays.

-Household Hazardous Waste Acceptance Site (HHW) and Electronics Recycling Acceptance Site (ERAS) which are only open on Thursday, Friday and Saturday, and sites for yard waste, scrap tires and appliances (Monday through Saturday).
+The Landfill has several recycling facilities within the complex, which include the Household Hazardous Waste Acceptance Site (HHW) and Electronics Recycling Acceptance Site (ERAS) which are only open on Thursday, Friday and Saturday, and sites for yard waste, scrap tires and appliances (Monday through Saturday).

-To learn more about the landfill, click here
+To learn more about the landfill, click here.

 Materials Recycling Facility